Anne Hathaway

 'Brokeback Mountain': Anne Hathaway and Jake Gyllenhaal

 In "Brokeback Mountain," Hathaway had to ride horseback — a skill she had not yet mastered.
-Intriguingly, this question only arose at the final stages of the audition process, after she had nearly clinched the role.
+Surprisingly, this question only came up at the final stages of the audition process, after she'd almost landed the role.

 My parents have gifted me many life lessons, and one of them is this: whenever someone asks 'can you do this,' the answer should always be 'yes.'
 Given the motivation, one can learn virtually anything in two weeks.

-Indeed, she managed to master the skill, although she did experience a number of falls during filming.
+She did manage to learn, though she took quite a few falls during filming.
 The movie proved successful, and Hathaway's co-stars in "Brokeback Mountain" — Heath Ledger, Jake Gyllenhaal, and Michelle Williams — received nominations for Oscars and other esteemed awards.

 A Still from 'Brokeback Mountain'